-I have been going to Tucson every June for 32 years to go to Canyon Ranch, the world famous health and fitness resort.
+I have been going to Tucson every June for 34 years to go to Canyon Ranch, the world famous health and fitness resort.
 Many people go to Tucson to either go to Canyon Ranch, to Miraval or to stay at one of the well-known golf resorts and never venture out of the resort.
 I think there are some wonderful things to do in and around Tucson that are well-worth the time to see while you are in town!
-Downtown is really coming back with great restaurants, hotels, art galleries and wonderful museums.
+Downtown has really come back with great restaurants, hotels, art galleries and wonderful museums.
 There is more and more happening every year.
 So my advice is to get out and explore!

 Not to be missed are: